freswinn/FIGlet2Godot/README.md

 This is not a complete tutorial on using FIGlet, just a very quick way to test that it's working on your computer.

-**Linux (figlet):** To test that the installation is successful, type `figlet Hi!` into the console and you should get a block letter "Hi!" in return.

-**Windows (pyfiglet):** To test that the installation is successful, type `pyfiglet Hi!` into Command Prompt and you should get a block letter "Hi!" in return.
+Open your console or Command Prompt, and type `figlet hi` or `pyfiglet hi` (depending on which one you have installed on your computer).
+If it pops up, you're golden!

-If you use FIGlet in the console/command prompt but can't seem to get out of it, hit `Ctrl+C` to terminate the process.
+If you try this and then can't seem to get out of it, hit `Ctrl+C` to terminate the process.

 On the official websites, you will find a guide, wiki, or manpage to help learn how to use FIGlet.
 The hope is that, once installed, none of the manpage stuff is actually necessary to be able to use my plugin for yourself.